 Off-duty Alaska Airlines pilot indicted on 84 charges in alleged attempt to shut down plane's engines mid-flight

-An off-duty Alaska Airlines pilot who authorities said tried to shut off a passenger jet's engines during an October flight didn't seek to injure anybody a grand jury in Portland, Oregon decided, indicting the pilot on seven dozen lesser state charges than the initial attempted murder counts prosecutors originally sought.
+An off-duty Alaska Airlines pilot who authorities said tried to shut off a passenger jet's engines during an October flight was indicted Tuesday by a grand jury in Portland, Oregon, on seven dozen lesser state charges than the initial attempted murder counts prosecutors originally sought.

 Emerson was initially taken into custody on 83 counts of attempted murder and one count of reckless endangerment to an aircraft, all to which he previously pleaded not guilty.
 He is also facing a separate case in federal court in which he is charged with a single count of interfering with flight crew members and attendants.